-[TR_SOMEIP_00248] [Service Discovery messages shall be supported over UDP.]
+[TR_SOMEIP_00248] [Service Discovery messages shall be supported over UDP.]()

-[TR_SOMEIP_00250] [Service Discovery Messages shall start with a SOME/IP header as depicted Figure 6.10:
+[TR_SOMEIP_00250] [Service Discovery Messages shall start with a SOME/IP header as depicted Figure 6.11:

 - Service Discovery messages shall use the Service-ID (16 Bits) of 0xFFFF. - Service Discovery messages shall use the Method-ID (16 Bits) of 0x8100. - Service Discovery messages shall use a uint32 length field as specified by SOME/IP.
-That means that the length is measured in bytes and starts with the first byte after the length field and ends with the last byte of the SOME/IP-SD message. - Service Discovery messages shall have a Client-ID (16 Bits) and handle it based on SOME/IP rules.
+That means that the length is measured in bytes and starts with the first byte after the length field and ends with the last byte of the SOME/IP-SD message. - Service Discovery messages shall have a Client-ID (16 Bits) and handle it based on SOME/IP rules. - The Client ID shall be set to 0, since there exists only a single SOME/IP-SD instance. - If a Client ID Prefix is configured, it shall also apply to SOME/IP-SD. - Service Discovery messages shall have a Session-ID (16 Bits) and handle it based on SOME/IP requirements. - The Session-ID (SOME/IP header) shall be incremented for every SOME/IP-SD message sent. - The Session-ID (SOME/IP header) shall start with 1 and be 1 even after wrapping. - The Session-ID (SOME/IP header) shall not be set to 0. - SOME/IP-SD Session ID handling is done per "communication relation", i.e. broadcast as well as unicast per peer (see [TR_SOMEIP_00255]). - Service Discovery messages shall have a Protocol-Version (8 Bits) of 0x01. - Service Discovery messages shall have a Interface-Version (8 Bits) of 0x01. - Service Discovery messages shall have a Message Type (8 bits) of 0x02 (Notification).

-- Service Discovery messages shall have a Session-ID (16 Bits) and handle it based on SOME/IP requirements. - The Session-ID (SOME/IP header) shall be incremented for every SOME/IP-SD message sent. - The Session-ID (SOME/IP header) shall start with 1 and be 1 even after wrapping. - The Session-ID (SOME/IP header) shall not be set to 0. - Service Discovery messages shall have a Protocol-Version (8 Bits) of 0x01. - Service Discovery messages shall have a Interface-Version (8 Bits) of 0x01. - Service Discovery messages shall have a Message Type (8 bits) of 0x02 (Notification). - Service Discovery messages shall have a Return Code (8 bits) of 0x00 (E_OK).
+- Service Discovery messages shall have a Return Code (8 bits) of 0x00 (E_OK). - $\left| 0 \right|$

-Figure 6.10: SOME/IP-SD Header Format
+Figure 6.11: SOME/IP-SD Header Format